 Some mothers mistakenly believe that they can win their case just by asserting that the life style is better in another state, that the schools are better, that the crime rate is lower, or that they will have better job opportunities there.

-If the noncustodial parent is uninvolved, abusive, or if the child or children are mature teen agers and have a strong desire to move, this may be the case, but otherwise, the relocating parent will likely have to produce actual and admissible evidence that the schools are better, or if her rent is too high, she may be required to show that she has made serious efforts to look for cheaper housing in other parts of the Tri- State area before considering moving so far away that the father’s access with the child would be impacted.
+If the noncustodial parent is uninvolved, abusive, or if the child or children are mature teen agers and have a strong desire to move, this may be the case, but otherwise, the relocating parent will likely have to produce actual and admissible evidence that the schools are better, or if her rent is too high, she may be required to show proof that she has made serious efforts to look for cheaper housing in other parts of the Tri- State area before considering moving so far away that the father’s visitation schedule and parenting would be impacted.

 Relocation cases where there are involved fathers may require a forensic evaluation and a lengthy trial, and, as stated, it is difficult to predict the results, even if you know the judge quite well.